 Keeping You Informed

+Through this website we hope to improve our services to all our patients and enable you to find the information required at the click of a mouse.
+You can order repeat prescriptions online, download registration forms, change your name and address, provide feedback using the Friends and Family Survey Test and much more.
 You can find out information about medical conditions and diseases through our patient information leaflets as well as keep up to date with all the latest practice news and developments.

 Like many other surgeries, we stopped doing requests by phone some years ago for safety reasons as many medicines sound the same and have difficult names to pronounce which can lead to mistakes being made.
 There are several ways to order medication, either online, post, via several local pharmacies or by dropping the request slip into the box in the surgery reception.